ateucher/rmapshaper/README.md

 So far, `rmapshaper` provides the following functions:

--   `ms_simplify` - simplify polygons
+-   `ms_simplify` - simplify polygons or lines
--   `ms_clip` - clip an area out of a layer using another layer or a bounding box
+-   `ms_clip` - clip an area out of a layer using a polygon layer or a bounding box.
+Works on polygons, lines, and points
--   `ms_erase` - erase an area from a layer using another layer or a bounding box
+-   `ms_erase` - erase an area from a layer using a polygon layer or a bounding box.
+Works on polygons, lines, and points
--   `ms_dissolve` - aggreate features into one, optionally specifying a field to aggregate on
+-   `ms_dissolve` - aggregate polygon features, optionally specifying a field to aggregate on.
+If no field is specified, will merge all polygons into one.
--   `ms_explode` - convert multipart shapes to single part
+-   `ms_explode` - convert multipart shapes to single part.
+Works with polygons, lines, and points in geojson format, but currently only with polygons and lines in the `Spatial` classes.

 The package may be (is probably) buggy.
 If you run into any bugs, please file an [issue](https://github.com/ateucher/rmapshaper/issues/)